jmakanas/Data_Analysis_Portfolio/README.md

 #### Texas Housing Market
 Goal: To aid potential homebuyers in the state of Texas

-Description: The project focuses on creating a variety of visualizations based on numerous datasets such as interest rates, Texas Housing Price Index, the United States Housing Price Index, Texas industry employment, and Texas industry salary, in order to create a data story that would've helped a potential homebuyer make an informed decision in the year of 2021 when it was created.
+Description: The project focuses on creating a variety of visualizations based on numerous datasets such as interest rates, Texas Housing Price Index, the United States Housing Price Index, Texas industry employment, and Texas industry salary to create a data story that would've helped a potential homebuyer make an informed decision in the year of 2021 when it was created.

 Skills: Data analysis, data visualization

 Technology: Tableau

-Results: Because of record low interest rates, less volatility in TX HPI compared to US HPI, and employment growth in nearly all job sectors in Texas, it would have been a good time to purchase a home in August 2021; however specific people such as those within the mining industry and those within the utilities industry would have needed to be more caution before entering the Texas housing market because of the specific decline in those industries.
+Results: Because of record low interest rates, less volatility in TX HPI compared to US HPI, and employment growth in nearly all job sectors in Texas, it would have been a good time to purchase a home in August 2021.
+However, specific people such as those within the mining industry and the utilities industry would have needed to be more cautious before entering the Texas housing market because of the specific decline in those industries.